Antonio-Redondo/ticket-service/README.md

 * numSeatsAvailable()--> It will return a matrix of available seats.

-* SeatHold findAndHoldSeats(int numSeats, String customerEmail)--> It will return an SeatHold object with a list of Seats helds and customer information.
+* SeatHold findAndHoldSeats(int numSeats, String customerEmail)--> It will return a SeatHold object with a list of seats helds and customer information.

-* String reserveSeats(int seatHoldId, String customerEmail) --> It will return an String with the generated ticket number and confirmation.
+* String reserveSeats(int seatHoldId, String customerEmail) --> It will return a String with the generated ticket number and confirmation.